aratare-jp/epsilon-clj/docs/quick-start.md

 useful without the details and measurements.

 Templates receive these details and measurements from models.
 To illustrate this, let's create our very first template.
-But first, we need a place to store these templates.
+First, we need a place to store these templates.
 Run the following commands in your terminal:

 ```bash linenums="1"
 mkdir templates